ForAllSecure/mayhem-examples/README.md

 With the Docker images now pushed to a private or public Docker registry, just use either the Mayhem CLI or the Mayhem UI to create a new run and start fuzzing!

-For example, you'll need to set a `Mayhemfile` with a `baseimage` parameter similar to the following for a private Docker registry, where `$MAYHEM_DOCKER_REGISTRY` represents the URL of the private Mayhem Docker registry:
+For example, you'll need to set a `Mayhemfile` with a `image` parameter similar to the following for a private Docker registry, where `$MAYHEM_DOCKER_REGISTRY` represents the URL of the private Mayhem Docker registry:

 ```yaml
 image: $MAYHEM_DOCKER_REGISTRY/forallsecure/c-base-executable:latest